https://dailyhive.com/vancouver/vancouver-realtor-billboard-ad

 Even when the railroads were first built in Canada, there should have been 2 tracks on all the main lines.
 Thus, any bridge & tunnel should have been wide enough to immediately or gradually accomodate 2 sets of tracks.

-The TCH has just a 2 lane country road for most of its history, so far.
+The TCH has just been a 2 lane country road for most of its history, so far.
+At least its better than a waggon road.
 Of course in the cities, its more like a modern highway. https://tc.canada.ca/en/corporate-services/policies/trans-canada-highway-map

 https://x.com/DriveBC/status/1523759813179494401